I) Instructions to create the "Parameters.txt" file

 COEF_RESTITUTION 1.0

-It contains the simulation mode (GAS_MODE x), number of balls (NBALLS x), ball radius (BALL_RADIUS x), ball initial speed (BALL_SPEED x), the mass of each ball (BALL_MASS x.x), the gravity that will operate on the balls (BALL_GRAVITY x), the gravitational constant in case of gravitational simulations (BALL_G x), the mode of the collision algorithm (PUSH_PULL x), and the coefficient of restitution for partially inelastic simulations (COEF_RESTITUTION x.x).
-The PUSH_PULL is an internal setting in the algorithm (you could test to see the differences), which could be "0" or "1", and the default is "1".
+This group contains the simulation mode (GAS_MODE x), number of balls (NBALLS x), ball radius (BALL_RADIUS x), initial velocity (BALL_SPEED x), mass of each ball (BALL_MASS x.x), gravity applied to the balls (BALL_GRAVITY x), gravitational constant (BALL_G x), collision mode (PUSH_PULL x), and coefficient of restitution for partially inelastic simulations (COEF_RESTITUTION x.x).
+PUSH_PULL is an internal configuration (default: “1”).

-The next group has three blocks, and starts with IS_TESTING:
+The next group has three blocks and begins with IS_TESTING:

 IS_TESTING 0